 Users of the email system - particularly employees - are likely to need to send confidential business information or personal data by email on a regular basis.
 Personal data is any information which relates to and identifies a living individual.
 It does not have to include their name.
-The Data Protection Act 1998 (DPA) requires us to ensure personal information remains secure and is not disclosed to people who are not entitled to see it.
+Data protection legislation requires us to ensure personal information remains secure and is not disclosed to people who are not entitled to see it.
 Confidential or sensitive business information is any information which relates to UCLan business and has restricted access or is not suitable to be in the public domain.